vendia/examples/share/data-modeling/domain-driven-design/pattern1/README.md

 1. How to create a Uni?
 2. How to create a Singleton Value Object?
 3. How to enforce a required constraint on a property?
-4. How to model a data aggregate in Uni for a given Bounded Context?
+4. How to model a data Aggregate(a.k.a)Root Entity in a Uni for a given Bounded Context?
 5. How to define indexes in the schema?
-6. How to create an Aggregate and an Entity in the schema?
+6. How to create an Aggregate(a.k.a Root Entity) and an Entity in the schema?
 7. How to use GraphQL to create entity records?
 8. How to use Entity Explorer to create entity records?
 9. How easy it is to deploy a Uni schema to create a Uni?